markdwags/Razor/help/docs/guide/commands.md

         undrsss 'Pants'
         ```

-## useonce
+# useonce

-Syntax: `useonce ['add'/'addcontainer']`
+**Syntax**: `useonce ['add'/'addcontainer']`

-Description: This command will execute the UseOnce agent.
+**Description**: This command will execute the UseOnce agent.
 If the `add` parameter is included, you can add items to your UseOnce list.
 If the `addcontainer` parameter is included, you can add all items in a container to your UseOnce list.

 !!! example